ros2/design/articles/cross_compilation_build_tools_design.md

   from the pre-built binary if available for that platform.
 - Adapt the toolchain file for the new platform, if required.
   For that the toolchains in [ruslo/polly](https://github.com/ruslo/polly) might be useful.
-- Add a new `cross-compile*` colcon mixin to for the new platform and perform any modifications needed to use a suitable toolchain file.
+- Add a new colcon mixin to the `cross-compile` repository for the new platform and perform any modifications needed to use a suitable toolchain file.

 We can then test cross-compile support for the new platform by: